Lending · New customer

 The redesigned experience made the journey easier to use and easier to understand.
 Users could input values more precisely, understand financial outcomes more quickly and move through the flow with less friction.

-The work also introduced more consistent and scalable interaction patterns and contributed to the design system by validating a reusable selection component.
+It also introduced more consistent and scalable interaction patterns and contributed to the design system by validating a reusable selection component.
+Together, these improvements strengthened the overall product and helped drive adoption across 12 client implementations.